-Top Five Cleanups
+Top Five Spring Cleaning Tasks

-1. Update fee agreements.
+1. Update your fee agreements.
 My client’s mentor was right.
 You should periodically review and revise your fee agreement.
 Check to make sure you are still in compliance with your jurisdiction’s ethics rules.
 Pull your state’s model fee agreement and compare it to yours.
 Is any critical piece missing?
 Do any of your terms hopelessly conflict with the bar’s model?

-Perhaps something has changed in the way you practice that needs to be added to your fee agreement, such as acceptance of credit cards or your file destruction policies.
+Perhaps something has changed in the way you practice that needs to be added to your fee agreement, such as forms of payment or your file destruction policies.
 (See “What Exactly Is the File?”)
 If you now take credit cards, make sure you include that in your fee agreement.
 You may want to include an automatic replenishment of the deposits on credit cards.
 (Check your state’s rules before adding this provision.)
 As for file destruction, if you don’t have a policy on it spelled out in your fee agreement, this is a great time to add one.

 2. Consider your marketing plan.
 Your practice needs a marketing plan, no matter how simple your advertising and business development efforts may be.
 Look into technology that can help, such as automated social media schedulers that allow you to spend a day writing posts and schedule them to publish throughout the month.
 Include a budget in your plan for paid advertising too.